-When any person or businesses wishes to invest in another country there are numerous issues that must be addressed:
+When any person or businesses wishes to invest in another country there are numerous issues which should be addressed:

 - Is the investment abroad to be made by way of acquiring an existing local business, or via an entirely new start-up?

 - Will the investor be independent, or form a joint venture or partnership with someone already in or also planning to enter the market?

 - What kind of business structure is to be used locally?
 This might be by registering a local branch of the UK company or by incorporating a local subsidiary.
 One of these routes is necessary if there is to be an established place of business locally.